Recover2Cloud and Managed Vaulting

 A disaster strikes Calgary

 Then a real disaster struck.
 June 2013 floods in Calgary caused heavy damage and destruction.
 Clarke was in Phoenix when one of his IT professionals told him Calgary was going to be under water from heavy rains.
-The data center escaped flooding, but Sungard AS was prepared to switch to its backup facility in eastern Canada, if necessary.
+The data centre escaped flooding, but Sungard AS was prepared to switch to its backup facility in eastern Canada, if necessary.